The science behind dry body brushing and how to do it effectively

 Do consult your doctor if you suffer from skin allergies, sensitive skin or are pregnant.

 Don’t brush over broken or sensitive skin, this includes varicose veins, minor abrasions and sunburn.

 Don’t brush for too long.
 Body brushing shouldn’t hurt or irritate the skin, so keep it to 5 minutes maximum.
-If you brush for too long, you’re more likely to irritate the skin which means you’ll have to give the next morning’s mini massage a miss.
+If you brush for too long, you’re more likely to irritate the skin.

 Don’t brush your face.
 Exfoliating your face and neck is what Santé’s Exfoliators are for.
 The skin on your face is far more delicate, so keep any kind of facial exfoliation to once-a-week.